How to Probate in Israel

 One who seeks to execute his application in an online form will have to do so alongside an attorney given the signed deposition required by the online submission.
 After the online submission, the attorney will have to provide within seven days a hard copy of the original will and the approval of the online request to the Inheritance Registrar Bureau, and the aforementioned documents are submitted online.

-If the deceased’s place of residence was not Israel, alongside the aforementioned documents, the request must include additional documents, among them: proof of the existence of assets (such as the proof of ownership from a Land Registrar, authorization of active bank account etc.).
-All foreign documents must bear the signature of the Israel Consulate in the country in which they were made, as well as a foreigner law opinion.
+If the deceased’s place of residence was not Israel, alongside the aforementioned documents, the request must include additional documents, among them: proof of the existence of assets (such as the proof of ownership from a Land Registrar, authorization of active bank account, etc.).
+All foreign documents must bear the signature of the Israel Consulate in the country in which they were made, as well as a foreign law opinion.
 Documents in a foreign language (apart from English or Arabic) must be translated into Hebrew and the translations must bear the signature of a notary.

 It is advised to consult an estate attorney familiar with Israeli Inheritance Law regarding the exact procedural requirements of the process of requesting a Probate court Order.
-In the case where an attorney on behalf of an interested party prepare the petition for the order, an original Power of Attorney or a copy faithful to the original must accompany it.
+In the case where an attorney on behalf of an interested party prepares the petition for the order, an original Power of Attorney or a copy faithful to the original must accompany it.

 We represent international clients from the United States, Canada, the UK, Europe, and Israel.
 Please contact us from the US or Canada at 1.888.923.0022 or in Israel at (972) 3.9055478 or (972) 50.7322688 to schedule a discussion regarding your case.